dvorchuck/dvorchuck/README.md

 - Tableau

 I've revisited python again and decided to use it for scrapping. (in progress)
-- Scrapy
+- Scrapy, scrapyd
-- Selenium
+- Selenium, BeautifulSoup4
 - MongoDB

 Future:
-- Learning Go, because it's strongly typed and should be faster than server-side JS or python.
+- Learning Go.
-- dvorak keyboard layout
+- Build Node.js Backend based project
 - switching to Linux (unfortunately Tableau is not supported > dual boot)

 <!---